Quick: What produce item do you most closely associate with Italy? If you said Italian tomatoes, we definitely think alike.

 Thanks to the Greatest Tomatoes from Europe and ANICAV, the Italian association of canned tomato producers, we now know – and appreciate – a lot more about Italian tomatoes.
-We have a bunch of delicious tomato recipes using the very best Italian tomatoes (coming soon – watch this space!).
-Plus, we have some new insight into how Italian farmers and producers prepare these prized tomatoes for the rest of the world to enjoy.
+A fascinating trip to Italy earlier this month gave us a whole new perspective on tomatoes.
+We now have a clear insight into how Italian farmers and producers prepare these prized tomatoes for the rest of the world to enjoy.

 Here, we want to share with you a little bit about an Italian tomato’s journey from vine to can.
 To learn about this process, we got a behind-the-scenes look at the Calispa tomato production factory in Castel San Giorgio outside of Naples.
 This facility is located in the San Marzano region, Italy’s most famous tomato growing area.